wh5a/sendchina/docs/httpie.rst

     "total": "13.63"
   }

-The returned data now has an extra field ``label_url``, if Send2China server successfully produced the label.
-The ``label_url`` lets you download the label from Send2China server.
-If, for any reason, you succesfully created an order, but the ``label_url`` wasn't returned after a reasonable amount of delay, please contact Send2China administrators.
+The returned data now has an extra field ``processed`` for the order, to indicate if the label is available.
+For each packet there are also two extra fields ``tracking_outer`` and ``tracking_inner``.
+The former is the international tracking number, and the latter is the domestic tracking number.
+The domestic one is useful when the product has a separate domestic service in addition to the international service.

 Next, we will define order formally.